mozilla/web-lit-core/_articles/safety-first.md

 Digital badges collect evidence and are the demonstration of learned web literacy skills.
 Digitalme is offering web literacy badges through the Open Badges Academy.

 ## Introduction
+[10 mins]
 * Start a discussion with learners about their experiences with online privacy.
 > Tip!
 Depending on group size, these questions can be used for small group discussion or with the group as a whole.
-> * When you hear the word “privacy,” what do you think about?
+* When you hear the word “privacy,” what do you think about?
 How does the concept of privacy apply to your everyday life?
-> * How do the notions of privacy we just discussed work in the context of what we do on the web?
+* How do the notions of privacy we just discussed work in the context of what we do on the web?
-> * Does privacy apply equally to your offline life and your time on the web?
+* Does privacy apply equally to your offline life and your time on the web?
 Why / why not?
-> * Remind learners that, as with any large-scale issue, we can take action with many small steps that accumulate into a protective effect.
+* Remind learners that, as with any large-scale issue, we can take action with many small steps that accumulate into a protective effect.
 * Ask learners: what are you doing already to protect your privacy?
-* Make sure to touch base on the following topics, as they will come up later in this lesson:
+> Tip!
+Make sure to touch base on the following topics, as they will come up later in this lesson:
-    * Changing your privacy settings
+> * Changing your privacy settings
-    * Clearing browsing history
+> * Clearing browsing history
-    * Creating strong passwords
+> * Creating strong passwords
-    * Enabling 2-factor identification
+> * Enabling 2-factor identification
-    * Using password managers
+> * Using password managers
-    * Practicing wifi hygiene
+> * Practicing wifi hygiene
-        * Enabling WPA or WPA2 on our wifi routers
+>        * Enabling WPA or WPA2 on our wifi routers
-        * Avoiding public wifi
+>        * Avoiding public wifi
-    * Protecting personal information
+>        * Protecting personal information
-    * Being able to spot phishing schemes
+>        * Being able to spot phishing schemes
-    * Keeping up with security updates on our devices
+>        * Keeping up with security updates on our devices

 ## Part 1: Defining Privacy
 [45 min - 1 hour]